meumobi/meumobi.github.io/_posts/2020-02-17-firebase-analytics-ionic.md

   email_md5: 1cd012be2382e755aa763c66acc7cfa6
 ---

-The aim of this tutorial is to show how to integrate [Firebase Analytics] on a Ionic/Angular Native App.
+The aim of this tutorial is to show how to integrate [Firebase Analytics] on a Ionic/Angular Native App, to start using the [all in one (Web + App) Analytics tool](https://www.blog.google/products/marketingplatform/analytics/new-way-unify-app-and-website-measurement-google-analytics/).
 ![firebase-console-analytics-first_open]({{ site.BASE_PATH }}/assets/media/firebase/firebase-console-analytics-first_open.png)

 It's a first post of a serie about Firebase Analytics, in which we pretend to cover following topics: